Skip to main content

 Known issues

-Recently Cursor removed the "Remote - Tunnels" extension from their marketplace breaking the Cursor setup.
-We have a few testimonies from our users that managed to install it anyway:
+Cursor removed the "Remote - Tunnels" extension from its marketplace, which breaks the Cursor setup.
+Some users have reported workarounds that allow installing it anyway:

 curl -L "https://ms-vscode.gallery.vsassets.io/_apis/public/gallery/publisher/ms-vscode/extension/remote-server/latest/assetbyname/Microsoft.VisualStudio.Services.VSIXPackage" --output remote-server-latest.vsix